@Nonnull @ParametersAreNonnullByDefault

 For example, an application could access an entry within an archive file

-which is located at a web site using a TPath
+which is located at a web site using a TPath like this:

 Path path = new TPath(new URI("http://acme.com/download/everything.tar.gz/README.TXT"));